blankworker1/AA/ENDORSEMENT.md

 A reference or access link to the Letter of Endorsement shall be communicated to the Shareholder by electronic means, including via a Lightning transaction message or equivalent cryptographically verifiable notification.

-## 4. Emergence of AA ROI
+## 4. Secondary Value

 Upon issuance of the Letter of Endorsement, the retired physical certificate may be sold, auctioned, or otherwise transferred as a collectible limited edition.

-Any value realized from such sale or transfer shall constitute the Shareholder’s AA ROI, determined solely by market demand and reflecting scarcity, provenance, edition number, historical lineage, and cultural significance, rather than any rights formerly attached to the underlying Share.
+Any value realized from such sale or transfer shall constitute the Shareholder’s Return on Investment (ROI), determined solely by market demand and reflecting scarcity, provenance, edition number, historical lineage, and cultural significance, rather than any rights formerly attached to the underlying Share.

 ## 5. Calculation and Recognition

-The Company shall not fix, guarantee, or underwrite AA ROI, which is inherently market-determined and independent of the Company’s financial performance or distributions.
+The Company shall not fix, guarantee, or underwrite ROI, which is inherently market-determined and independent of the Company’s financial performance or distributions.

 Any realization of value from a retired certificate shall be separate from and shall not affect the rights, obligations, or status of the Shareholder in respect of the converted Share.